Growth. Productivity. Revenue. These can grow exponentially by meeting one aim: increase referrals to your organization.

 Besides the effective strategies to increase physician referrals lined out in this article, hundreds of tactics should be implemented to build upon and grow professional relationships.

 Skill level varies drastically from one liaison to the next.
 Some liaisons act as couriers who simply drop off donuts to referring practices while others act as charismatic professionals that engage with doctors and staff effectively (Tip: you want the latter).
-Therefore, taking time and carefully selecting which professionals you hire to increase physician referrals is invaluable.
+Therefore, taking time and carefully selecting which professionals you hire to increase referrals is invaluable.

 Which begs the question: What qualities does the right doctor liaison possess?